holidayextras/culture/expedited-procedure.md

 ## Communication

 Regular communication is essential.
 By sending regular updates the Web Team and HX stakeholders are able to manage and mitigate the impact of the issue.
+It's important that attention is not drawn away from fixing the immediate issue, so consider delegating the communication to someone else if you're involved with the fix itself.

 * Post in the main [#expedite](https://holidayextras.slack.com/messages/expedite/) slack channel.
-* If issue is complex enough consider a dedicated Slack channel.
-Although regular communication in the primary #expedite channel should still continue.
+* If issue is complex enough consider a dedicated Slack channel (regular communication in the primary #expedite channel should still continue).
 * If the issue is going to effect deployments, post in the [#deployments](https://holidayextras.slack.com/messages/deployments/) Slack channel.

 ## Fix